postmanlabs/labs-docs/src/pages/docs/api-security/security-warnings-openapi2.md

 &nbsp;

-### Schemes of the operation have HTTPS scheme defined.
+### Schemes of the operation have HTTP scheme defined

 | Severity | Issue description | Possible fix |
 | ----------- | ----------- | ----------- |